i-agrawal/mesh-perlin-noise/README.md

 ![unable to load image](/res/img.png)

-Confirmed to work on Mac OSX.
-On linux please change the Makefile to link the OpenGL and GLUT libraries.
+Confirmed to work on Mac OSX and Linux.
+On linux please change the Makefile to link the OpenGL and GLUT libraries if they are in non standard places.